MediaComem/comem-archidep/ex/hello-shell.md

 We further explored the curl command and its capabilities in interacting with the internet directly from the command line.
 Transitioning to shell scripting, we automated the treasure hunt sequence with the `auto_hunt` script.

-A challenge arose when trying to run the script from any directory, which led us to tinker with file permissions and the PATH environment variable.
-By modifying permissions and adjusting the PATH, we ensured our script was easily accessible from any location in the terminal.
+A challenge arose when trying to run the script from any directory, which led us to tinker with file permissions and the `PATH` environment variable.
+By modifying permissions and adjusting the `PATH`, we ensured our script was easily accessible from any location in the terminal.

 [command-line]: (https://mediacomem.github.io/comem-archidep/2022-2023/subjects/cli?home=MediaComem%2Fcomem-archidep%23readme)
 [shell-scripting]: (https://mediacomem.github.io/comem-archidep/2022-2023/subjects/shell-scripting?home=MediaComem%2Fcomem-archidep%23readme)